top of page

 Inglese.jpg

-In Ernt-nador, the Known World, the period before the First Era, known as the Time Before Times, was not recorded, and it is uncertain how long it existed or when it began.
-The First Era was also not properly recorded in terms of Cycles or counted appropriately.
-Some records mention events listed in chronological order by descendants of the First, Second, and Third Lineages of Anahkólion, but none of them possessed the Power of the Gods anymore, as they were no longer pure.
-In the First Era, Time came to be composed of a combination of lunar years (twelve main lunar cycles).
-This period includes some years from the Time of the Kings, the Time of Shadows, characterized by the darkness embracing the world, and part of the Time of the Goddesses.
-In the lunar year 421 of the Time of the Goddesses, the wizard Yondar concluded his extensive study of the stars and defined the parameters for the Calendar of the Known World.
-From then on, years were counted according to the new calendar: the Calendar of Ernt-nador.
-During the chapters of The Wizards' War, The Battle of Thiurethi, the first in the series, specific Ages and Times [1] will be mentioned.
-In order for the reader to situate themselves in the story, this appendix aims to list them chronologically.
-It is essential for the reader to understand that Times always start with the First Cycle, or year 01 (one), regardless of the number they were in the previous Era or Time.
+In Ernt-nador, Yondar studied the lunar cycles and created the Ernt-nador Calendar during the Time of the Goddesses, in the Second Era of Ernt-nador, Ninth Era of the Ancient Worlds, spanning from Anahkólion to Ernthys.
+In Ernt-nador, the Known World, the period before the First Era, called the Time Before Time, was not recorded, so it is uncertain how long it lasted or when it began.
+The First Era was also not properly recorded in terms of Cycles and was not counted accurately.
+Some records speak of events listed chronologically by the descendants of some of the First, Second, and Third Lineages of Anahkólion, but none of them still possessed the Power of the Gods, as they were no longer pure.
+By the Second Era, Time began to be measured in lunar years (twelve primary lunations).
+Within this period were some years of the Time of Kings, the Time of Shadows—marked by the peculiar phenomenon of darkness embracing the world—and part of the Time of the Goddesses.
+In lunar year 421 of the Time of the Goddesses, the wizard Yondar completed his extensive study of the stars and defined the parameters for the Calendar of the Known World.
+From then on, the years were counted according to the new calendar: the Calendar of Ernt-nador.
+In the course of The Wizards’ War: The Return of Evil, the first book in the series, various Eras and specific Times will be referenced.
+To help readers keep track, this appendix lays them out in chronological order.
+It is important for readers to know that each Time always begins with the First Cycle, or year 01, regardless of the number of years accumulated in prior Eras or Times.

 [1] Throughout the books, more information will be provided about the future and past Eras and Times.